Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 System Specification and Set-Up

-It is especially important to consider the environment you will be placing your cameras in as this will inform what type of cameras are needed.
-For instance, if you are monitoring the outdoors, you should select a camera that is equipped with the proper protection against the elements.
+You should also consider each camera’s environment when deciding on placement.
+For instance, if you are monitoring the outdoors, select a camera that is equipped with the proper protection against the elements.

 Another factor to consider is lighting.
-Though you are not filming a movie, you will want to ensure that the resolution will be clear enough even in low lighting.
+Ensure that the resolution will be clear enough even in low lighting.
 At the very least, we suggest using a 5-megapixel camera for outdoor use and a 2-megapixel camera for indoor.

 Fixed cameras are necessary for building a sound surveillance system.
 For this, you will want to install a Pan-Tilt-Zoom (PTZ) camera, an ideal choice if you are hoping to actively monitor for suspicious activity.